 Our team at Realism Today came across the work of Christopher Stott recently through a George Billis Gallery (NYC) exhibition.
-Earlier this year, three of his paintings were included in the Aesthetica Art Prize 2020 exhibition in York, England.
+Three of his paintings were included in the Aesthetica Art Prize 2020 exhibition in York, England.
 Learn more about Stott’s contemporary realism still life art in the following guest blog post.

 Contemporary Realism Still Life: More Than Just Collector’s Items